acl-401-devsign-winter-2018/thinking-about-design/README.md

 * Form behaviors
 * Success and error reporting

 Remember to sketch for both mobile and larger screens, and to provide sketches for **every step** in the checkout process.
+(I mean **every** step––we'll make a list in class.
+This is a large assignment.)

 Once you receive instructor approval on your refined sketches, you may begin developing your improved checkout flow in HTML5/CSS.